Where to Stay in New York: A First Timers Guide (2025)

 Things to do in Chelsea and Greenwich

-• Walk the High Line: the High Line is an old elevated railway line which has now been turned into a beautiful park.
-The High Line connects the Meatpacking District with Midtown Manhattan, specifically Hudson Yards.
+• Walk the High Line: The High Line is an old elevated railway line that has now been turned into a beautiful park.
+It connects the Meatpacking District with Midtown Manhattan, specifically Hudson Yards.
 With stunning views of the Hudson River and Manhattan, it’s one of the best free things to do in New York City.

 • Visit Washington Square Park: Washington Square Park is the beating heart of Greenwich Village.
 Surrounded by NYU buildings, anything goes in this lively spot.
 With live music, performances, and street art, visiting here is an absolute must while in New York.

-• Visit the Whitney Museum of American Art: if you’re interested in art, a visit to the Whitney Museum is one of the best things to do in Chelsea.
+• Visit the Whitney Museum of American Art: If you’re interested in art, visiting the Whitney Museum is one of the best things to do in Chelsea.
 This museum is home to an array of unique modern and contemporary American art.

 Where to eat in Chelsea and Greenwich

 The culinary scene in Greenwich and Chelsea is one of the best in New York.
-There are endless restaurants, food markets and fast-food options to choose from.
+There are endless restaurants, food markets, and fast-food options.

 Here are just a few of my favourites.

-• Market 57: one of New York’s best food halls is Market 57.
-This recently opened food hall is home to over a dozen different food vendors.
+• Market 57: One of New York’s best food halls is Market 57.
+This recently opened food hall is home to over a dozen food vendors.

 • Faicco’s for literally the BEST sandwich ever.